 Welcome to the “tiny bar district” in Tokyo!
-Golden Gai, or “Golden District,” is a six-alley network of some 200 bars in the Shinjuku neighborhood.
-Each shanty establishment seats anywhere from five to thirty people, and they all come with their very own personalized theme—death metal, karaoke, and the like.
+Golden Gai, or “Golden District,” is a six-alley network of over 200 bars in Shinjuku – a neighborhood in Tokyo.
+Each shanty establishment seats anywhere from five to thirty people, and they all come with their very own personalized theme —death metal, karaoke, and the like.
 (Who doesn’t love a kitschy little theme?)
-Interconnecting alleyways are sometimes so narrow only a single person can fit through and upper-level bars are reached by steep stairways.
+Interconnecting alleyways are sometimes so narrow that only a single person can fit through, and upper-level bars are reached by steep stairways.

 TABLE OF CONTENTS > Click to open

 Golden Gai offers a glimpse into the past while embodying the dynamic spirit of modern Tokyo.
 Its narrow alleyways, diverse range of bars, and friendly atmosphere make it an ideal destination for those seeking an authentic and unforgettable (despite what the title says) night out drinking in Japan’s bustling capital.

 Golden Gai For Newbies